From nonlocality quantifiers for behaviors to nonlocality quantifiers for states

 Initially, we reproduce some results in previous works for the scenarios $(2,2,2)$ and $(2,3,2)$.
 We also verify if this new measure of nonlocality satisfies the properties listed in \cite{lipinska2018towards}.
-Finally, we use our quantifier to study the weak anomaly of nonlocality investigated in \cite{PhysRevA.96.012101}.
+Finally, we use our quantifier to study the weak anomaly of nonlocality reported in \cite{PhysRevA.96.012101}.

 This work is organized as follows: In sec. \ref{section2}, we describe the scenario of interest.
 In sec. \ref{section3} we define a quantifier for nonlocality of behaviors based on the trace distance.
 In sequence, sec. \ref{section4} discusses the volume of violation, the results obtained for this quantifier, in addition to its generalization for the space of behaviors, called the nonlocal volume.
 Finally, we propose a new quantifier similar to the nonlocal volume, where we use the trace distance as weight for the calculation of the integral.
 In the sec.\ref{section5} we show that our quantifier satisfies some properties that are expected by any nonlocality quantifier for states.
 We then investigate some Bell scenarios in sec. \ref{section6}.
 In sec. \ref{section7} we deal with the weak anomaly from the perspective of our quantifier.
 Finally, in sec. \ref{section8}, we give some of the most relevant conclusions of the work.